kaspanet/rusty-kaspa/docs/testnet11.md

 The venue for discussing and monitoring the experiment will be the \#testnet channel on Discord.
 We encourage participants to describe the experience in general, and also tell us what hardware they are using and how well it handles the load.

-The minimal hardware requirements are 16GB of RAM, preferably a CPU with at least 8 cores, and an SSD drive with at least 100GB of free space (the 150GB for a safety margin is preferable).
+The recommended hardware requirements are 16GB of RAM, preferably a CPU with at least 8 cores, and an SSD drive with at least 100GB of free space (the 150GB for a safety margin is preferable).
+It might also be possible to operate with 8GB of ram, by passing the `--ram-scale=0.6` parameter to `kaspad`.

 ## Setup Instructions